 Pulse Width Modulation (PWM) is the Swiss Army knife of electronics.
-Most makers understand the concept of Duty Cycle—the percentage of time a signal is "ON"—and how it regulates power.
-However, the Frequency of that signal (how many times it pulses per second) is often overlooked.
+Most makers understand the concept of duty cycle— the percentage of time a signal is “ON” — and how it regulates power.
+However, the frequency of that signal (how many times it pulses per second) is often overlooked.

 In this guide, we’ll dive deep into why frequency matters, how it interacts with different types of loads, and when you should consider tweaking it in your projects.